onedata/onedata-documentation/GUIDELINES.md

   to reproduce the steps.
 Consecutive ones can be then cropped.

 * When taking screenshots, use browser zoom to get better-quality images.
-  Satisfying zoom level depends on the screenshot region size, but quite often is about 125% for a 1920x1080 window.
+  Satisfying zoom level depends on the screenshot's region size, but quite often is about 125% for a 1920×1080 window.
 Verify the quality of screenshots in the docs preview; if the image is not clear, try different zoom levels.

 * Don't overdo it; avoid screenshots of obvious steps such as a confirmation